 ELSAs help children to understand their emotions and respect the feelings of those around them.
 They provide the time and space for pupils to think about their personal circumstances and how they manage them.
 Pupils are helped to find their own solutions rather than ELSAs telling them what to do.

-All children need help from time to time to recognise and manage their emotions, and Mrs Russell King, as our ELSA, will be able to support the children in our school.
+All children need help from time to time to recognise and manage their emotions, and Mrs de Michelis, as our ELSA, will be able to support the children in our school.